libp2p/specs/kad-dht/README.md

 implementation should use some validation mechanism to resolve the conflict and select the _best_ result (see [entry validation section](#entry-validation)).

-Entry correction: Nodes that returned _worse_ records are updated via a direct `PUT_VALUE` RPC call when the lookup completes.
+Entry correction: Nodes that returned _worse_ records and nodes that returned no record but where among the closest to the key, are updated via a direct `PUT_VALUE` RPC call when the lookup completes.
 Thus the DHT network eventually converges to the best value for each record, as a result of nodes collaborating with one another.

 The below is one possible algorithm to lookup a value on the DHT.
 Implementations may diverge from this base algorithm as long as they adhere to